 AS Roma defender Wesley, 22, rejoined full group training alongside Paulo Dybala on Tuesday, according to Tuttosport, offering Gasperini's side a timely boost ahead of their next Serie A fixture against Bologna.

-The timing matters.
-Roma sit sixth in Serie A with 58 points from 33 matches — a record of 18 wins, four draws and 11 defeats — and the Champions League places remain within reach.
-Every available body counts, and Wesley has been one of the more reliable contributors to a defence that has conceded just 29 goals across the campaign.
+The timing couldn't be more critical.
+Roma currently sit sixth in Serie A, accumulating 58 points from 33 games – a record of 18 wins, four draws, and 11 defeats – and a Champions League spot remains within reach.
+Every available player is crucial, and the young defender has been one of the more reliable contributors to a backline that has shipped just 29 goals across the campaign.

-Wesley's season numbers support the case for his importance.
-The Brazilian has made 26 appearances, contributing four goals — a meaningful return for a defender — while carrying an average match rating of 7.00.
-That consistency across a full season of regular football is not incidental; it reflects a player who has settled into Gasperini's system rather than merely occupied a position within it.
-His AI overall score of 62 out of 100 suggests room for development, which is precisely the kind of profile a club fighting for European football needs in its defensive ranks.
+Wesley's seasonal statistics underscore his importance.
+The Brazilian full-back has made 26 appearances, chipping in with four goals – a significant return for a defender – while boasting an average match rating of 7.00.
+Such consistency over a full season of regular first-team football is no accident; it reflects a player who has genuinely settled into Gasperini's system, rather than simply filling a void.
+His AI overall score of 62 out of 100 suggests there's still ample room for development, which is precisely the kind of profile a club battling for European football needs to bolster its defensive ranks.

-Gasperini's Roma have built their season on defensive solidity — 29 goals against in 33 matches is a foundation, not an accident — and disruptions to that structure carry real cost.
-Wesley's return removes one variable from a squad that cannot afford unnecessary uncertainty with the table this tight.
+Under Gasperini, Roma have built their season on a bedrock of defensive solidity – with just 29 goals conceded in 33 games proving a testament to that, not merely an accident – and any disruptions to that robust structure carry a significant cost.
+The defender's return removes one crucial variable from a squad that simply cannot afford unnecessary uncertainty with the table so tight.

-The Bologna fixture now becomes a direct test of whether that fitness translates back into selection, and whether Roma can convert a training-ground positive into three points when the standings demand it.
+The upcoming Bologna clash will now be a direct test of whether that newfound fitness translates back into a starting berth, and if Roma can convert a positive on the training ground into three crucial points when the league standings demand it most.